lucidrains/tf-bind-transformer/README.md

 - [ ] write a simple trainer class that takes care of the training loop
 - [ ] filter remap dataframe based on tfactor fasta folder
 - [ ] filter remap dataframe with hg38 blacklist
+- [ ] grad clipping, warmup in training loop
+- [ ] use wandb for experiment tracking

 ## Appreciation